Julia Dean (actress, born 1878)

 Julia Dean (May 13, 1878 – October 17, 1952) was a stage and film actress who began her career in the 1890s.

 Biography

 Julia Dean was born to Albert Clay Dean and Susan Jane Morton in St. Paul, Minnesota, in 1878.
 She had a sister Eloise and a brother.
 She made her Broadway debut December 1, 1902 in The Altars of Friendship.
 She toured with Joseph Jefferson and James Neill.
 In 1907 she appeared with Maclyn Arbuckle in The Round-Up.
 She worked for producers William A. Brady and David Belasco.
+In 1914-1915 she had significant success portraying Margaret Harding, a battered woman who kills her husband to protect her young son, in George Broadhurst's The Law of the Land at Broadway's 48th Street Theatre.

 She began making silent pictures in 1915 and continued until 1919.
 She then devoted her career to the stage until 1944 when she returned to films in The Curse of the Cat People.
-She continued to appear in film noir classics like Nightmare Alley lending her white-haired support in many uncredited roles.
+She continued to appear in film noir classics like Nightmare Alley lending her support in many uncredited roles.
 She died in Hollywood in 1952.

 Family

 She was married to Frank Slocum (aka Orme Caldara; 1875–1925) from 1906 to 1913.
 She was the niece of 19th-century actress Julia Dean.